djoole/couchpotato.provider.HDO/README.md

 Or if you don't have git :
 1. Make a folder named hdonly in your custom_plugins folder
 2. Place the init.py and main.py file inside this hdonly folder.
-3. Place the detectlang folder in your custom_plugins folder

 #How-to use